Ground covers, Perennials, Flowers

 ‘Solar Flare’ is a variegated mutation of ‘Herbstblute’ with new leaves splashed with cream, green, and pink, maturing to solid green.
 Rosy pink blooms.
 Very showy.

-Tall, erect plants 4-5 ft. high and to 3 ft. wide, with deep green, fernlike leaves.
-Bright yellow flo...
+From the Caucasus.
+Erect plants that grow to 4–5 ft. tall and up to 3 ft. wide, with deep green,...